-- if a £1000 distribution is made from the fund shown above to investors and the Carry SLP on a 80:20 split, the Carry SLP (and therefore, due to the tax transparent nature of a partnership, the investment team) is treated as if it had made 20% of the contributions to the fund; - this means that, for UK tax purposes, the investment team is treated as receiving a distribution of £200 which is reduced by £20 representing "their" base cost; - assuming that the fund operates a typical buyout strategy, the investment team will be liable to UK capital gains tax at 28% on £180 rather than on
+- if a £1,000 distribution is made from the fund shown above to investors and the Carry SLP on a 80:20 split, the Carry SLP (and therefore, due to the tax transparent nature of a partnership, the investment team) is treated as if it had made 20% of the contributions to the fund; - this means that, for UK tax purposes, the investment team is treated as receiving a distribution of £200 which is reduced by £20 representing "their" base cost; - assuming that the fund operates a typical buyout strategy, the investment team will be liable to UK capital gains tax at 28% on £180 rather than on

 £199.99.
 This brings the effective rate of tax down, in this example, to just over 25%.
+The rate would decrease further if the return was lower, to around 18% on a 3x return deal.
 Given that the highest rate of UK income tax is currently 45%, this treatment makes an already attractive rate even more desirable.

-From today, 8 July 2015, the investment team will be eligible to deduct only amounts which they have actually given in consideration for acquiring a right to carried interest.
+In response to a number of PE houses using enhanced base cost shift to essentially obtain tax-free carried interest, from 8 July 2015, the investment team will be eligible to deduct only amounts which they have actually given in consideration for acquiring a right to carried interest.
 In the example above, this would mean that the investment team is taxed at 28% on £199.99.

-The legislation, a draft of which is expected to be published on 15 July, will apply the definition of carried interest used in the disguised management rules for its scope.
-This definition is broadly in line with a commercial understanding of carried interest and therefore this new legislation is likely to pick up most carried interest arrangements.
+The draft legislation applies the definition of carried interest used in the disguised management rules for its scope.
+This definition is broadly in line with a commercial understanding of carried interest and therefore this new legislation is likely to pick up most carried interest arrangements, although we note that some co-invest arrangements may also get picked up in the definition due to the restrictive definition of co-invest in the disguised management rules.